JonathonReinhart/scuba/docs/configuration.rst

 If a referenced environment variable is not set, Scuba exits with a configuration error.

+Volume container paths must be absolute.

+Volume host paths can be absolute or relative.
+If a relative path is used, it is interpreted as relative to the directory in which ``.scuba.yml`` is found.

 Volume host directories which do not already exist are created as the current user before creating the container.